 Chances are that you can install DBT with only the instructions in this topic, or even without any instructions at all.
 Installation of DBT should be as simple as inserting the CD and following the prompts.
 But this guide is included to help you as necessary along the way.

 Note: The action and appearance of the DBT installer have not changed since the last release.

 To start, insert the DBT product CD into a CD drive on your computer.
 After a moment, you should see a screen like the following:

 Simply click the Next button, or type Alt+N or Enter, to continue.
 If you wish to quit now, or when viewing any subsequent screen, click the Cancel button, or type Escape.
 Your system will not be changed regardless of when you choose to cancel the installation.

-If, for whatever reason, inserting the CD does not cause the Installer Wizard to appear, then browse the CD contents for a file called dbt-12.02.msi and open it, then proceed as above.
+If inserting the CD does not cause the Installer Wizard to appear, then browse the CD contents for a file called dbt-12.02.msi and open it, then proceed as above.

-Next, you will see a screen like the following:
+You will see a screen like the following: